SaltContainer/splatoon/README.md

 # 🐙 Splatoon 3 checklist

 A web app to help Splatoon completionists in their progress tracking.
+(Updated with 3.0.0 gear!)

 ![](/images/screenshot.png)